 Supervising parents must be carefully briefed on the programme, venue, activities, supervision arrangements and their responsibilities.
-They must also be given a written list of the pupils in their immediate care and be provided with a completed risk assessment.
+They must also be informed of which pupils will be in their immediate care and be provided with a completed risk assessment.
 It is at the class teacher's professional discretion whether they put a parent helper in charge of a group containing their child; this will depend on individual circumstances.